 Arrive to class without expectations or preconceived ideas of what you can or cannot do.
 Just be wherever you are that day in your body and let go of what you need to in order to be present in your practice.

-- The class is meant to challenge you so you can grow in your practice, however if at any time the class becomes too challenging or difficult, you may take a restful pose (such as child’s pose or downward facing dog) until you can join back in with the class.
-Let go of frustrations and be grateful for what your body can do!
+The class is meant to challenge you so you can grow, however if at any time the class becomes too challenging or difficult, take a beak!
+Let go of frustrations and be grateful for what you can do!

 Namaste!
-A yoga salutation said at the end of class and can be translated to mean, “The divine spirit in me bows to the divine spirit it you.”
+A yoga salutation often said at the end of a physical yoga class that can be translated to mean, “The divine spirit in me recognizes and honors the divine spirit it you.”

 What to do before class and what to bring:

 If you have a sticky mat, towel, yoga block or blanket, please bring it to class.
 There will be limited props and mats at each class for use to borrow.

 But I’m not flexible enough to take yoga.

 I have an injury… I recently had surgery… I have physical limitations… I am recovering from recent illness… can I still do yoga?